jzse/react-workflow-demo/README.md

 Demo for a simple `create-react-app` app development workflow.

 * [Live site](project-url) is deployed from the master branch
-  * Travis CI will build and deploy to GitHub Pages
+  * Travis CI builds and deploys to GitHub Pages
-  * Netlify will also build and deploy to its own platform
+  * Netlify also builds and deploys to its own platform
 * Changes are made by pull request
   * Netlify will build the branch and deploy to a [deploy preview URL](https://deploy-preview-3--jzse.netlify.com/) for review